Battlelogium/Battlelogium/README.md

 >	- Created a rudimentary hacky API to create dialogs in Battlelog DOM.
 It's not the best code, but it's what I can make do with Battlelog's ugly mess of a web page.
 >	- Changed some method names to be more clear.
 >	- Sorted out code #regions

+###Pre-Release 1.4
+>* User Experience
+>   - Added an option in the settings menu in which the requirement for Origin to be running while playing Battlefield 3 can be removed
+>	- If `handleOrigin` is false and the Origin requirement was removed, going directly to campaign will not require logging into Origin
+>	- Removed the "Quit" button on the play bar in favour of the faux window chrome buttons on the top menubar of Battlelog
+>	- Moved the "Settings" button on to the secondary Battlelog nav bar
+>	- Settings can also be accessed through the "Settings" link under the profile dropdown menu on the top menubar.
+>   - Added an option to access Battlelog profile settings in the Battlelogium settings dialog
+>	- Added an Alt+Enter functionality to toggle between fullscreen and windowed mode
+>	- Battlelog dialogs created by Battlelogium now use the new overlay and fade in and out over 400 ms.
+>	- New loading background
+>	- Added a version indicator on the bottom left of the loading screen
+>	- Removed the flashing "LOADING" text when loading
+>	- Added a Battlelog style flashing blue blink to replace "LOADING" text
+>	- Removed BF4 Pre-Order ads
+>   - There is no longer a need to mark output.
+Simply submit battlelogium.log
+>
+>* Code
+>   - Upgraded to Awesomium 1.7.2
+>   - The Battlelog dialog API now has a C# wrapper for easy manipulation in C# code.
+>	- Ported the dialog API to jQuery for shorter and more readable code
+>	- Added "ParManager" to handle `bf3.par` file
+>	- Refactored Origin handling to `ManagedOrigin.cs`
+>	- Added `SetWindowed()` and `SetFullScreen()` to set between fullscreen and windowed mode
+>	- Added css and icons for faux window chrome buttons
+>   - Utilities.Log() now writes to a file for logging.

 Special thanks
 --------------

 Thanks to..
+* [JJBoonie](http://steamcommunity.com/id/JJBoonie/) for suggestions and testing
 * [ProfDoctorMrSaibot](http://steamcommunity.com/id/ProfDoctorMrSaibot) for many sugguestions and testing
 * [Frohman :D](http://forums.steampowered.com/forums/member.php?u=974602) for the original _Battlelog on STEAM_

+_Find me on [Steam](http://steamcommunity.com/id/ron975/home/) or on GitHub and offer feature or bug requests!_
 ___

 Licensing